aosabook/500lines/same-origin-policy/doc/chapter.md

-At the beginning of the scenario, `InboxPage` and `CalendarPage` have domain properties with two distinct values (`EmailDomain` and `ParentDomain`, respectively), so the browser will prevent them from accessing each other's DOM.
+At the beginning of the scenario, `InboxPage` and `CalendarPage` have domain properties with two distinct values (`EmailDomain` and `ExampleDomain`, respectively), so the browser will prevent them from accessing each other's DOM.
 The scripts running inside the documents (`InboxScript` and
-`CalendarScript`) each execute the `SetDomain` operation to modify their domain properties to `ParentDomain` (which is allowed because `ParentDomain` is a superdomain of the original domain).
+`CalendarScript`) each execute the `SetDomain` operation to modify their domain properties to `ExampleDomain` (which is allowed because `ExampleDomain` is a superdomain of the original domain).
 Having done this, they can now access each other's DOM by executing `ReadDom` or `WriteDom` operations.